sagemath/trac_to_gh/Issue 5367.md

 # Issue 5367: bug in composition of power series

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5367

 Original creator: AlexGhitza